abdrehman1435/Face-Mask-Detector/README.md

 # Making the Back-end
 Create a Flask app using Python that can serve as the back-end for your project.
 You need to import Flask and create an app object using app = Flask(__name__).
 Then, you need to define routes for your app using decorators such as @app.route('/').
 The file dl.py can be used  You can use the render_template function to return HTML files from the templates folder, and the request object to handle user inputs.
 You also need to use the send_from_directory function to serve static files such as images, CSS, or JavaScript from the static folder.

-# Making the Front-end
+# Make the Front-end and run the Flask app
+ Here are some steps you can follow to create a simple Flask app with HTML and CSS as frontend:

+-Create a project folder and a virtual environment for your Flask app.
+You can use pip or conda to install Flask and other dependencies.
-Create a front-end for your project using HTML and CSS that can interact with your Flask app.
-You need to create HTML files in the templates folder that contain the structure and content of your web pages.
-You can use Bootstrap or other frameworks to style your HTML elements.
+-Create a subfolder called templates in your project folder and save your HTML files there.
+You can use any text editor or IDE to write your HTML code.
+You can also, use Bootstrap or other frameworks to style your HTML elements.
+Here I used 3 HTML pages namely 'indexpage.html' which is the
+-Create a subfolder called static in your project folder and save your CSS files there.
+You can use any text editor or IDE to write your CSS code.
+You can also use Sass or Less to preprocess your CSS code.
+-Create a Python file called app.py (dl.py in this repository) in your project folder and write your Flask code there.
+You can use the Flask class to create an app object and the render_template function to return your HTML files.
+You can also use the request object to handle user inputs and the url_for function to link your static files.
+-Run your Flask app using the command flask run in your terminal using local host or python dl.py.
+You should see a message like Running on http://127.0.0.1:5000/.

+# Creating a GitHub repository and deploying the Flask app using the repository